exercism/csharp/exercises/concept/resource-cleanup/.meta/design.md

 ## Concepts

 - `resource-cleanup`: Know how to clean up resources with `IDisposable` in C# and .NET.
-Understand the difference between managedd and unmanaged resources and the role of `IDisposable`.
+Understand the difference between managed and unmanaged resources and the role of `IDisposable`.

 ## Prerequisites